guanghechen/node-scaffolds/packages/tool-git-cipher/README.md

     re-encrypted by comparing the latest modified time of the source file.

-  - The secret key to encrypt the `plaintextRootDir` directory is encrypted by a password entered by the user and saved in the `secretFilepath` file.
+  - The secret key to encrypt the `plaintextRootDir` directory is encrypted by a password entered by the user and saved in the `secretConfigPath` file.
 This file also saves the encrypted result of the mac value of the original key, which is used to verify whether the subsequent input password is correct.